HalmstadStudentkar/magazino/readme.txt

  * the first image used in any post will now be used as the thumbnail image on homepage if no featured image is found

 Version 1.0.1
- * added script to the thumbnail resizing on homepage
+ * added script to the thumbnail alignment and resizing on homepage

 Version 1.0
  * First public release